HealthBioscienceIDEAS/microscopy-novice/learners/setup.md

 ### Opening a Terminal

- - Windows: Open either the Command Prompt (cmd.exe) or PowerShell
+ - Windows: Click Start > Search for Anaconda Prompt > Click to Open
  - macOS: Launchpad > Other Application > Terminal
  - Linux: Open a terminal window